Can you prevent or reverse osteoporosis?

-Eating unhealthy foods can limit the nutritional value of healthy foods and affect how your body absorbs the vitamins and minerals like calcium which are essential for bone health.
+- Eating unhealthy foods can limit your intake of healthy foods and affect how your body absorbs the vitamins and minerals like calcium which are essential for bone health.

 Around half the number of people who have experienced a fracture due to osteoporosis will have another, according to Arthritis NSW.
 Making good lifestyle choices early on in your life will help reduce your risk of osteoporosis and the pain and incapacity of future bone breaks.